 - Over 70% of workers in the beauty industry have suffered from at least one salon related work injury

 - Many claims for beauty injury treatments are related to the social alienation and humiliation associated with beauty treatment negligence

-- Waxing burns are amongst the most common of beauty treatment injury claims
+- Waxing burns are amongst the most common beauty treatment injury claims

 - Nearly all injuries sustained in salons are entirely avoidable when proper safety precautions are observed by salon staff

-Would you like to learn more about how our experts can help you become more than a statistic?
-Simply call our team and we’ll talk you through how to make a claim and get your voice heard by the professionals that have been negligent in their treatment of you as a customer or as a member of staff.
+Would you like to learn more about how our experts can help you with your beauty treatment injury compensation claims?
+Simply call us and we’ll talk you through how to make a claim and get your voice heard by the professionals that have been negligent in their treatment of you as a customer or as a member of staff.

-Our team of experts want to make your injury claim process as simple and stress free as possible.
+Our team of experts want to make your injury claim process as simple and stress-free as possible.
 This includes not worrying about coming up with the funds needed to hire a competent legal representative.
 Our No Win No Fee guarantee allows you to start your claim right away without having to worry about having the money to do it.
-We don’t get paid unless you receive compensation for your injury claim!
+We don’t get paid unless you receive compensation for your beauty treatment injury compensation claims!

 Our team of highly skilled professionals have helped dozens of clients just like you with a wide variety of personal injury claims.
 Our success depends entirely on our clients receiving the best possible compensation for their injuries.
 We will work diligently to ensure that you receive the maximum amount possible for your claim and support you right throughout the process, explaining each step fully so you know where you are up to at all times.